 Around the world, forced displacement and migration have reached unprecedented levels, and are still on the rise.
 The recent influx of dislocated people includes an immense number of children who have had their lives disrupted.
-Climate change, natural disaster, poverty, prejudice, war, abuse and lack of opportunity have devastated communities around the world, constituting only a handful of reasons as to why children are forced to leave their home country.
-Children on the move are at an increased risk of experiencing exploitative work, sexual and physical abuse, violence, poverty, lack of education, and death.
+Climate change, natural disaster, poverty, prejudice, war, abuse, and lack of opportunity have devastated communities around the world; these are only a handful among many reasons why children are forced to leave their home country.
+Children on the move are at increased risk of labor exploitation, sexual and physical abuse, violence, poverty, lack of education, and even death.

-Recent changes in immigration policies have only exacerbated the challenges experienced by young people in transit, and created even more barriers for children and youth to find stability in their lives.
-These inflammatory anti-immigration policies have exponentially increased the vulnerabilities of children, and the likelihood that they will lose their rights when faced by the pitfalls of our current immigration system.
+Recent changes in immigration policies have only exacerbated the challenges experienced by young people in transit, and have created even more barriers to children and youth finding stability in their lives.
+Inflammatory anti-immigration policies have dramatically increased children’s vulnerability to harm and the likelihood that they will face violations of their legal and human rights in our immigration system.

-Veronica set out on her own and fled for the US border, and was apprehended upon arrival by Border Patrol and taken into custody by the Office of Refugee Resettlement.
-After sharing her story, she was able to access appropriate support to apply for asylum in the US so she could be united with her aunt and live the rest of her childhood with her family; without the threat of being returned to Guatemala and being forced by her stepfather into a life with a man she did not know.
+Veronica set out on her own and fled for the US border.
+She was apprehended upon arrival by Border Patrol and taken into custody by the Office of Refugee Resettlement.
+After sharing her story, she was able to access appropriate support to apply for asylum in the US so she could be united with her aunt.
+Once reunited, she could live the rest of her childhood with her family without the threat of being returned to Guatemala and forced by her stepfather into a life with a man she did not know.

-Eventually, the Office of Refugee Resettlement released Veronica to the community where she worked with LSC for support in telling her story and receive legal status in the US.
-She had to work hard to do so, and it led to her feeling validated and supported by her attorney and social worker.
-As challenging as this was, telling her story promoted healing.
+Eventually, the Office of Refugee Resettlement released Veronica to the community, where she worked with LSC – we provided her with support in telling her story and securing legal immigration status in the US.
+This was a demanding process that took a lot of hard work; as challenging as it was, Veronica felt validated and supported by her attorney and social worker, and telling her story promoted her healing.

 Now, with the support of her family and LSC, Veronica has been able to successfully transition to life in a new country.
-A few months after receiving asylum approval, she graduated from high school; paving the way for a brighter future in a country full of opportunity and with the support of her extended family.
 Her aunt’s family took her in and cared for her, which was a key element in her recovery from trauma.
+A few months after receiving asylum approval, she graduated from high school, paving the way for a brighter future in a country full of opportunity with the support of her extended family.
 Ultimately, asylum approval provided Veronica with a tremendous boost to her overall well-being.